Cooper Kupp Player Prop Bets for NFL Week 12 | Los Angeles vs. Green Bay 11/28/2021

 Matchup vs. Green Bay

-- Kupp is averaging zero receiving yards in two career matchups against the Packers, the same number as his receiving yards prop bet over/under for Sunday's game (0.0).
+- Against the Packers, Kupp has averaged zero receiving yards per game in his two career matchups, 95.5 fewer than his over/under for Sunday's game.

 Recent Performances

-- In his Week 10 matchup with the 49ers, Kupp caught 11 passes for 122 yards while being targeted 13 times.
+- In his Week 10 game against the 49ers, Kupp was targeted 13 times and recorded 11 catches for 122 yards.

-- Kupp has totaled 332 receiving yards (110.7 per game) and one touchdown, hauling in 29 passes on 35 targets in his last three games.
+- Over his last three outings, Kupp's 29 receptions have turned into 332 yards (110.7 ypg) and one touchdown.
+He's been targeted 35 times.

 Kupp's Los Angeles Teammates